makrai/notes/qiu2003-pretrained-nlp-survey.md

   from Language Models) bring large improvements on a broad range
 * Akbik+ [1] captured word meaning with contextual string embeddings pre-trained with character-level LM
-* Ramachandran+ [134] found the seq2seq models can be significantly improved by unsupervised pre-training
+* seq2seq models significantly improved by unsupervised pre-training, Ramachandran+ [134]
   * weights of both encoder and decoder are initialized with pretrained weights of two language models and then fine-tuned with labeled data
 * ULMFiT (Universal Language Model Finetuning) [62] attempted to fine-tune